winglang/wing/docs/04-reference/winglang-spec.md

 In inflight, the above excluding preflight classes are importable.
 Variables are not exportable.

-Preflight classes are not usable in inflight functions.
+Preflight classes cannot be instantiated in inflight functions.
 There is no synthesizer inside and no deployment system in the inflight body to provision.

 "Bringing" other Wing files currently ignores exports, but bringing JSII modules